flutter/website/cookbook/gestures/dismissible.md

 that we're removing items, we'll display a "Leave Behind" indicator as they swipe the item off the screen.
 In this case, a red background!

-For this purpose, we'll provide a `background` parameter to the `Dismissable`.
+For this purpose, we'll provide a `background` parameter to the `Dismissible`.

 ```dart
 new Dismissible(